emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

-#### Copilot Deep reasoning
+#### Deep reasoning

-To to copilot Deep reasoning, try the following prompt:
+To get Deep reasoning, try the following prompt:

 `This requires deep reasoning; prioritize accuracy over speed and take your time`